How to Live Stream Video on eLearning Website

 - When you are satisfied, begin your live stream!

 Setting up an encoder to live stream video

-As mentioned above, a software or hardware encoder is a crucial component to your live educational broadcasting.
-First, wrecommend reading up on live streaming encoding software if you’re new to this technology.
+As mentioned above, software or hardware encoder is a crucial component of your live educational broadcasting.
+First, we recommend reading up on live streaming encoding software if you’re new to this technology.
 You can also search our many related blog articles on both software and hardware encoders.

-To live stream video on eLearning website, you first need to configure your encoder.
-Generally, this first means connecting the encoder to your chosen OVP (i.e., DaCast).
+To live stream video on the eLearning website, you first need to configure your encoder.
+Generally, this first means connecting the encoder to your chosen OVP (i.e., Dacast).